Skip to content

 RAMPTransaction protocol + discoveryDrop ramp.json on domain/.well-known/ramp.json

-Content AttestationCryptographic content verificationPublish keys at ramp-verifier.json/.well-known/ramp-verifier.json
+Content AttestationCryptographic content verificationPublish keys in public_keys at ramp.json/.well-known/ramp.json

 MCP InterfaceConvenience tool layer for MCP agentsDeploy MCP server(MCP server binary)